Driesheylen1/Multi_omics_exploration/data/README.md

-This folder contains data analogue to the UK biobank dataset that can be usedto try out our visual design.
+This folder contains data analogue to the UK biobank dataset upon which the BioMOBS workflow was applied.
+Users can use this data to try out our visual design.

 - 'testdata.json'
 is the data that can be imported in the MOBS toolset to explore the usecase data based on correlation analyses.